bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

 ## Restrict access to specific ports

+If your server is behind a firewall already -- such as running within your company or on an EC2 instance behind a Amazon Security Group -- and the firewall is enforcing the above restrictions, you don't a second firewall and can skip this section.

-If your BigBlueButton server is publically available on the internet, for increased security, you should restrict access only to the following ports:
+If your BigBlueButton server is publically available on the internet, then, for increased security, you should restrict access only to the following needed ports:

   * TCP/IP port 22 for SSH
   * TCP/IP port 80 for HTTP